-How to Keep Clean Snow on Solar Panels in Winter
+How to Keep Snow off Solar Panels

 Even though solar panels are wonderful energy-producing machines, they can’t withstand a heavy coating of snow and ice for too long.
 The elements will inevitably take their toll on your system and reduce its effectiveness the longer that you leave it exposed to the elements.